knative/specs/specs/eventing/broker.md

 is accepted.

-If a Broker receives a produce request and is unable to parse a valid CloudEvent, then it MUST reject the request with HTTP status code `400 Bad Request`.
+If a Broker receives a produce request and is unable to parse a valid CloudEvent, then it MUST reject the request with a 400 level HTTP status code, for example: `400 Bad Request`, or `415 Unsupported Media Type`.

 ### Delivery